ebitkov/prun-community-report/README.md

 This is an unofficial economic report for [Prosperous Universe](https://prosperousuniverse.com/), made by the community, with data from the [FNAR FIO API](https://doc.fnar.net/).

+> [!NOTE]
+> This project is still in development.
+The code, design and features can change drastically.

 ## Development

 ### Stack